Russia’s war on Ukraine can only be resolved through ‘diplomacy’, says Zelensky

 “So my husband messaged me two days ago and the situation is really hard and horrible and my husband is on the way from one hell to another hell, from Azovstal steel plant to a prison, to captivity,” she said.

-Zarytska also said she believes that her husband is still alive and that one day he will return home.
+Ms Zarytska also said she believes that her husband is still alive and that one day he will return home.

 The group, comprising three wives and a mother of Azovstal fighters, have been in Turkey this week to ask the country to help secure the safety of the fighters at the steel plant.